domvwt/msc-thesis/thesis/thesis.md

 ## Node Features

-In order to train a baseline model for comparison, a set of node-level features is generated to represent each node in a tabular format [@leskovecTraditionalMethodsMachine2020].
+To train a baseline model for comparison, a set of node-level features is generated to represent each node in a tabular format [@leskovecTraditionalMethodsMachine2020].
 The following topological features are extracted for each node:

 - In-degree: The number of incoming edges to the node.
 - Out-degree: The number of outgoing edges from the node.
 - Closeness Centrality: Inverse of the sum of shortest path distances to all other nodes.
 - Clustering Coefficient: Connectedness of neighbouring nodes.
 - PageRank: A measure of node importance, based on the importance of neighbouring nodes [@pagePageRankCitationRanking1998].

-To capture information about the node's position in the graph, aggregate statistics are calculated for the aforementioned topological features for the node's neighbours and added as features.
-We consider the minimum, maximum, sum, mean, and standard deviation of all the aforementioned features for the node's immediate neighbours.
+To capture information about the node’s position in the graph, aggregate statistics are calculated for the aforementioned topological features for the node’s neighbours and added as features.
+We consider the minimum, maximum, sum, mean, and standard deviation of all the aforementioned features for the node’s immediate neighbours.
 We also include the count of immediate neighbours as a feature.
 These aggregate features are generated only for the training of the benchmark model.

 All numerical features are normalised to the range $[0, 1]$ using the StandardScaler from the Scikit-Learn library [@pedregosaScikitlearnMachineLearning2011].
 Categorical features are one-hot encoded using the OneHotEncoder transformer.